marunpeng93/tas/README.md

 [![License][license-image]][license-url]

 [![SauceLabs][saucelabs-image]][saucelabs-url]

 </div>

 # Tas.js

-Make code simple and easy to maintain.
 Tas makes the code structure clear, turning async code to sync, reducing the levels, avoiding callback hell / pyramid, is better than Promise, and can be used in [Node.js](https://nodejs.org) and in browsers.

 The tasks written by Tas do not need to use Promise / resolve / reject, generator / yield, async / await, so Tas is easier to use than Promise.
 And, also Tas is faster than Promise and promise libraries (<a href="#why">Why</a>).